 10 Home Renovations That Will Hurt Your Home’s Value

 Homeowners often consider renovations that they hope will boost their home’s resale value.
 Unfortunately, many home improvements do not offer a substantial return on investment (ROI).
-While some home renovations make financial sense (like replacement windows and patio doors), it is best to avoid types of remodeling projects that will negatively impact your home’s resale value.
+While home renovations like replacement windows and patio doors make financial sense, it is best to avoid types of remodeling projects that will negatively impact your home’s resale value.